-So the structures look almost similar, and there is a window here and the light comes upwards here, there was a question that the light which goes below that is into the substrate so this is usually lost it is a waste, in both the cases light that comes down here is a waste, in this case of course light which is going here is also lost, because we are from primarily collecting light from the edges that is why it is edge emitting LED making use of the optical confinement property of a double heterostructures light which is coming out here in the form of a cone from the edges.

-In this case it is coming the edges the light which is coming here in the edges are lost that is not made use of, but in both cases the light which is going down into substrate is lost, there were some efforts to there are some designs where one can make use of this.
-For example, there are designs in which you have a Bragg reflecting stack here in the cladding, a Bragg reflecting stack, so this is called a Bragg stack, so let me zoom in and show you, what is this Bragg stack?
+So, the structures look almost similar and there is a window here and the light comes a upwards here.
+There was a question that the light which goes below, that is into the substrate.
+So, this is usually lost.
+It is a waste.
+In both the cases, light that comes down here is waste.
+In this case suppose light which is going here is also lost because we are primarily collecting light from the edges.
+That is why it is edge emitting LED, making use of the optical confinement property of double hetero structure, light which is coming out here in the form of a cone from the edges.
+In this case it is coming, the edges the light which is coming here it the edges are lost that is not made use of.
+But in both cases the light which is going down into the substrate is lost there are, there were some efforts to there are some designs where one can make use of this.

-So the Bragg stack is basically a interference filter high reflection low reflection periodic, high index low index structure, so n high, n low, n high, n low, so it is a periodic medium and low and so on n high.
-And you know that such a structure if chosen properly that is if you choose the thickness of this d=lambda/4 n, then such a structure acts as a high reflecting, so if the incident light which is here is reflected back resonantly, this is the interference filters.

-So the light which is incident gets reflected back, so if you choose this as lambda/4 layers the thickness of lambda/4 alternatively, high index low index, high index low index, a particular wavelength that satisfies this.
-For example, lambda 0/4 n will get lambda 0 will predominantly be reflected back, so if this radiation is at a particular wavelength, then all of them can be reflected back, you can make this high low high low layers again by a combination of gallium arsenide aluminium gallium arsenide.
+For example, there are designs in which you have a Bragg reflecting stack here in the cladding.
+A bragg reflecting stack.
+So, this is called a bragg stack.
+Let me zoom in and show you what is this bragg stack.
+So, the bragg stack is basically a interference filter high reflection, low reflection periodic high index low index structure.
+So, n high n low n high n low.
+So, it is a periodic medium n low and so on n high.
+And you know that, such a structure if chosen properly that is, if you choose the thickness of this d is equal to lamda divided by 4 n, then such a structure acts as a high reflecting.
+So, if the incident light which is here, is reflected back resonantly.
+This is the interference filters.
+So, the light which is incident gets reflected back.
+So, if you choose this as lamda by 4 layers, the thickness of lamda by 4 alternatively high index, low index, high index, low index a particular wavelength that satisfies this, for example, lamda 0 divided by 4 n will get lamda 0 will predominantly be reflected back.
+So, if this radiation is that the particular wavelength, then all of them can be reflected back.

-It is a Bragg stack comprising of gallium arsenide aluminium gallium arsenide, because the refractive indices are different aluminium gallium arsenide has higher refractive index, we will discuss more about this later when we discuss big cells that is vertical cavity surface emitting lasers which are designed on the basis of Bragg stack, so we will discuss this about later.
-But for the time being I would I wanted to mention that there are designs where the light which is going into the substrate can also be reflected back.

-So that overall efficiency is higher, this is for particular wavelength you can make a range of wavelength because we know that light emitted from LED is not monochromatic at 1 wavelength, there is a range of wavelength that is emitted, and you can make this stack reflecting for a range of wavelength by chirping the period by choosing d of, right now if you take a periodic structure the refractive index variation would look like this.
+You can make this high low, high low layers again by a combination of gallium arsenide, aluminum gallium arsenide.
+Be it is a bragg stack comprising of gallium arsenide and aluminum gallium arsenide because the refractive indices are different.
+Aluminum gallium arsenide has a higher refractive index.
+We will discuss more about this later, when we discuss vec cells that is vertical cavity surface emitting lasers, which are designed on the basis of Bragg stacks.
+So, we will discuss about this later but, for the time being I would, I wanted to mention that there are designs where, the light which is going into the substrate can also be reflected back.
+So, that overall efficiency is higher.
+This is for a particular wavelength.
+You can make a range of wavelengths because we know that light emitted from a LED is not monochromatic at one wavelength thus a range of wavelength which is emitted and you can make this stack reflecting for a range of wavelengths by chirping the period.